react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-events.md

 }
 ```

 One thing to keep in mind is that you can only listen to events from the immediate navigator with `addListener`.
 For example, if you try to add a listener in a screen that's inside a stack that's nested in a tab, it won't get the `tabPress` event.
-If you need to listen to an event from a parent navigator, you may use [`navigation.getParent`](navigation-object.md#getparent) to get a reference to parent screen's navigation object and add a listener.
+If you need to listen to an event from a parent navigator, you may use [`navigation.getParent`](navigation-object.md#getparent) to get a reference to the parent screen's navigation object and add a listener.

 ```js
 const unsubscribe = navigation